Scott Shapiro, MD – Psychiatrist Specializing in Adult ADHD

 If you’re an adult in New York or New Jersey looking for an experienced ADHD psychiatrist, you’re not alone.
 Many professionals seek support from an adult ADHD psychiatrist in New York to better manage focus, energy, and motivation.
 As an adult ADHD NYC psychiatrist with years of experience working with ambitious individuals, I offer a comprehensive, step-by-step approach that is collaborative, thoughtful, and rooted in both science and empathy.

-This article outlines what to expect from the full evaluation, diagnosis and treatment process—from your first form submission to the final decision about whether we’ll work together.
+This article outlines what to expect from the full evaluation, ADHD diagnosis and treatment process—from your first form submission to the final decision about whether we’ll work together.
+I wrote this article because so many people who come to my office office say they were confused about how to get an ADHD diagnosis in the first place.

 Step 1: A Comprehensive Intake Before We Meet